eliasdabbas/advertools/README.rst

 .. _tutorial on how to create multiple text ads from scratch: https://nbviewer.jupyter.org/github/eliasdabbas/ad_create/blob/master/ad_create.ipynb
 .. _extract entities from social media posts: http://bit.ly/2wTWvBI
 .. _Query Twitter's API and get results in a DataFrame in one function call: https://www.kaggle.com/eliasdabbas/twitter-in-a-dataframe
+.. _Get multiple Google search results in a DataFrame in one function call: https://www.kaggle.com/eliasdabbas/search-engine-results-pages-serps-research